 In 2007, the state legislature established the San Francisco Bay Area Water Emergency Transportation Authority (WETA), as a regional agency with responsibility to develop and operate a comprehensive Bay Area public water transportation system and to increase the emergency response capability of waterborne transit.
 WETA is charged with: consolidating Vallejo and Alameda Ferry services under WETA, consistent with the provisions of a Transition Plan by July 1, 2009; coordinating emergency response activities for water transit services in cooperation with MTC and other agencies, consistent with the provisions of an Emergency Response Plan by July 1, 2009; and increasing regional mobility by adding seven new ferry routes to triple ferry ridership by 2025.
-The first new ferry route is proposed between South San Francisco's Oyster Point Marina and Oakland's Jack London Square and depending on funding availability will begin service in late 2010.
+The first new ferry route began service in June 2012 between South San Francisco's Oyster Point Marina and Oakland's Jack London Square.